 - Ulisses Horta Simões (IRTC Honorary Board Member), Presbyterian Church of Brazil

 - César Miranda dos Santos, Presbyterian Church of Brazil

 - Pieter K. Meijer, Reformed Church in the Netherlands (Liberated)

 - Túlio César Costa Leite, elder-teacher in the Reformed Presbyterian Church in Brazil

 The department coordinators of the College are:

-- History: Mr. Marcone Bezerra Carvalho
+- Church History: Mr. Marcone Bezerra Carvalho

 International – The great needs among Portuguese speaking people can best be met by an international school.
 The IRTC has a contact address in Belem, Brazil, but the corporation is located in Bristol, VA, USA.
 As a religious institution of higher education, the College is exempt from certification by the Virginia State Council of Higher Education.
 It offers a variety of degree programs and looks forward to its diplomas being recognized by institutions of theological training of similar character.
 The programs of study prepare the students to continue their studies in many other Christian schools of higher learning.